New genetic technology helps solve decades-old serial killer case - NewsBreak

 In 2016, a new technology came to market, from Parabon Nano Labs, allowing the inference of physical characteristics of individuals based on DNA information, according to EPD officials.

 “This service, snapshot phenotyping, was employed in this case and in September, 2017, Eugene Police investigators received the results.
 The detailed snapshot report was released by EPD in 2018 and detectives were hopeful it would generate new leads in the cases,” recalled law enforcement.
 “The Eugene Police Department’s Violent Crimes Unit established a dedicated tip line for the cases.
-More than 100 tips were received and followed up on by VCU detectives, but all of the names provided were eliminated as suspects.”Murderer called most prolific serial killer in U.S. history dies; one of his victims was in the Chattahoochee Valley
+More than 100 tips were received and followed up on by VCU detectives, but all of the names provided were eliminated as suspects.”Ballston Spa man faces child sex abuse charges

 In May 2018, Parabon Nano Labs began offering genetic genealogy, according to police.